jpsim/LetterpressPlayer/README.md

 # Goals

 Right now, this is more of a "cheating" app, but the end goal is to have a fully automated Letterpress player.
-Items in the To Do List will address that… eventually.
+Items in the To Do List will address that... eventually.

 # To Do List